Property Management Experience

-Maintenance turn times average 10 days.
+Maintenance turn-times average 10 days.
 The team generally responds to non-emergency maintenance requests in 24-48 hours using a real-time work order assignment system.
 We have specialists in plumbing, electrical, HVAC and appliance diagnosis and repair.

-Property management staff has current certifications in Fair Housing, Crime Free Multi-Housing Program, and Low Income Housing Tax Credit Compliance.
+The property management staff has current certifications in Fair Housing, Crime Free Multi-Housing Program, and Low Income Housing Tax Credit Compliance.
 Our staff is trained in empathetic management skills.
 We host resident events at our properties to foster a sense of community between Thistle and our residents.

-In December, 2015, an independent research team from the University of Colorado Geography Department surveyed Thistle residents about their views and experiences living in affordable housing in Boulder.
-Here is a quote from the Boulder Affordable Housing Research Initiative 2016 Report by Jennifer Fluri, Ph.D. and Shae Frydenlund, Ph.D. candidate: “Residents had an overwhelmingly positive view of Thistle Communities, citing the friendliness and timely response of management, as well as the compassion and helpfulness of staff members.
+In December 2015, an independent research team from the University of Colorado Geography Department surveyed Thistle residents about their views and experiences living in affordable housing in Boulder.
+Here is a quote from the Boulder Affordable Housing Research Initiative 2016 Report by Jennifer Fluri, Ph.D. and Shae Frydenlund, a Ph.D. candidate: “Residents had an overwhelmingly positive view of Thistle Communities, citing the friendliness and timely response of management, as well as the compassion and helpfulness of staff members.
 Interview data also revealed a spectrum of resident attitudes toward Thistle, all of which were positive.”
 Read the entire survey report here.

-The average Thistle Boulder household saved approximately $5,220 per year by renting from Thistle as compared to a market rate rental; a Longmont household saved $7,308 The savings per month means that renters are better able to afford basic necessities, insurance, education and savings as well as contribute economically to their local community.
+The average Thistle Boulder household saved approximately $5,220 per year by renting from Thistle as compared to a market-rate rental; a Longmont household saved $7,308 The savings per month means that renters are better able to afford basic necessities, insurance, education and savings as well as contribute economically to their local community.
 Our 274 Longmont apartment homes have been certified in the Crime Free Multi-Housing Program, thus improving resident safety and retention.

 Thistle continues to seek out new strategies and opportunities to increase the supply of affordable housing in Boulder County.